oddzii/teleop_twist_joy/README.md

-# modify for holonomic robot
+# modify for Unitree Go1 control